 Center for Pancreatic Cancer Research (2011)

-The mission of the Center for Pancreatic Cancer Research is to promote a better understanding of the critical pathways and molecular mechanisms involved in pancreatic tumor development, to stimulate the consistent and productive exchange of ideas between clinicians and basic scientists, to facilitate external funding for its members, to disseminate information across the Indiana medical and research community, and improve pancreatic cancer patient outcomes.
+The mission of the Center for Pancreatic Cancer Research is: to promote a better understanding of the critical pathways and molecular mechanisms involved in pancreatic tumor development; to stimulate the consistent and productive exchange of ideas between clinicians and basic scientists; to facilitate external funding for its members; to disseminate information across the Indiana medical and research community; and to improve pancreatic cancer patient outcomes.
 The center, composed of basic, translational and clinical researchers, represents the continuum of disease research from biological/molecular investigation to clinical trials.

 Indiana Center for Breast Cancer Research (2010)